Office Frequently Asked Questions

 to edit your profile as a user or manage your organization as an administrator.

 .
-You can then install Office on a new PC or Mac.
+You can then install Office on a new PC, Mac, or tablet.

 To uninstall Office: